Air Force Falcons women's basketball: WNIT

+The Falcons have made two appearances in the Women's National Invitation Tournament.
+They have a combined record of 1–2.

 NCAA Division II tournament results

 The Falcons made two appearances in the NCAA Division II women's basketball tournament.
 They had a combined record of 0–2.

 AIAW College Division/Division II

 The Falcons made two appearances in the AIAW National Division II basketball tournament, with a combined record of 0–2.